-Koeberg has implemented TOMP 331-146 (Process for the Technological Obsolescence Management Programme) [94] to manage the technological obsolescence of all SSCs important for safety, including the associated spare parts.
+Koeberg has implemented TOMP 331-146 (Process for the Technological Obsolescence Management Programme) [96] to manage the technological obsolescence of all SSCs important to safety, including the associated spare parts.

 The TOMP was developed in accordance with the requirements of RG-0027 and establishes the key structures that support the management of the obsolescence programme, including the roles and responsibilities for determining obsolescence, prioritisation of the obsolescence, and solution development.
 The PSR ageing review identified a deviation with a "low" significance grading for the TOMP.
-The deviation was raised relating to the proactive implementation of the technological obsolescence programme, which is currently being implemented.
-The safety improvements are appropriately ranked and included in the LTO integrated implementation plan.
-(Refer to $\S 14.0$ .)
+The deviation was raised relating to the proactive implementation of the technological obsolescence programme.
+The safety improvement for this deviation is appropriately ranked and included in the LTO IPP (Refer to \S 14.0.), which has since been implemented to resolve this deviation.